EcoLabsHQ/token-manager/README.md

 Token Manager
 ============

-A comprehensive platform for deploying and managing ERC-20 tokens on Celo and Ethereum with cross-chain bridge support.
+A comprehensive open-source, community-owned and free-to-use platform for deploying and managing ERC-20 tokens on Celo and Ethereum with cross-chain bridge support.

 ## Quick Links